bartificer/programming-by-stealth/docs/pbs129-eslint.md

 }
 ```

-The first line set the colorTheme.
-I like a light theme, YMMV.
+The first line sets the colorTheme.
+I like a light theme, but your mileage may vary.
 The next settings configure ESLint in VSCode.
 The first is to always show the status of ESLint in the statusbar.
 The second sets up ESLint as a code formatter, which means that ESLint will also take care of indents and spaces. `eslint.lintTask.enable` allows ESLint to analyse all files in the workspace.
 Finally there are 2 settings I cannot live without.
 They make sure that when saving a file ESLint will fix all problems so your code doesn't get saved with lint errors.

 Let's see how this works in VSCode.
-Make a copy of `s2xmas-bart.mjs`, just in case. and open the copy in VSCode.
+Make a copy of `s2xmas-bart.mjs` so we can repeat what we did at the command line, and open the copy in VSCode.
-Every line or part of the line that ESLint has a problem with, will be underscored with a red wavy line.
+Every line or part of the line that ESLint has a problem with will be underscored with a red wavy line.
 Did you notice that the ESLint extension in VSCode picks up the ESLint configuration in `.eslintrc.js`?

 ![A screenshot of the Sleeps until Christmas code with wavy lines that indicate ESLint problems](./assets/pbs129-eslint/eslint-problems.png)

-If you click in such a wavy line, a little blue balloonlike icon is shown.
+If you click in each a wavy line, a little blue balloon-like icon is shown.

 ![A screenshot of the blue balloonlike icon that shows up when you click in a line of code](./assets/pbs129-eslint/eslint-blue-icon.png)

-If you click that, you will get a menu that shows several options on how to fix the problem.
+If you click the blue balloon icon, you will get a menu that shows several options on how to fix the problem.
 There are options to just fix the problem in the current line or in the entire file, fix all problems in the file, disable the problem for this line only or for the entire file and show documentation on the rules.

 ![A screenshot showing a context menu after clicking on the blue balloonlike icon](./assets/pbs129-eslint/eslint-blue-info.png)